ihe-k/Multi-Omics-Data-Analysis-of-Biomarkers-in-Colorectal-Cancer-A-Systems-Approach/README.md

 ### 3.4.1 Methodology
 The analysis employed Ward’s Method as the clustering algorithm, using Euclidean distance as the dissimilarity measure.
 Prior to clustering, all values were range-standardised from –1 to 1 to mitigate the impact of scale differences and ensure meaningful biological comparison.

-Ward’s method was selected due to its strong statistical basis and proven utility in proteomics (Key, 2012).
-In comparison studies, it consistently outperformed other aggregation strategies—particularly when combined with Pearson-based or Euclidean distance metrics (Meunier et al., 2007).
+Ward’s method was selected due to its strong statistical basis and proven utility in proteomics (Meunier et al. 2007).
+In comparison studies, it consistently outperformed other aggregation strategies—particularly when combined with Pearson-based or Euclidean distance metrics (Meunier et al. 2007).
-“87% of 28 reviewed proteomic studies used either Euclidean distance or the Pearson coefficient for HCA” (Meunier et al., 2007).
+“87% of 28 reviewed proteomic studies used either Euclidean distance or the Pearson coefficient for HCA” (Meunier et al. 2007).

 ### 3.4.2 Biological and Analytical Rationale
 HCA is especially valuable when:

 * Grouping genes with similar expression profiles to discover co-regulated biomarkers
 * Classifying tumour samples without prior biological assumptions
-* Visualising the hierarchical relationships between variables in complex, high-dimensional data (Vaquerizas et al. 2005; D’haeseleer, 2005)
+* Visualising the hierarchical relationships between variables in complex and high-dimensional data (Vaquerizas et al. 2005; D’haeseleer, 2005)

 In two-way HCA, both patients (columns) and genes (rows) are clustered, enabling simultaneous observation of patient subgrouping and biomarker co-expression patterns.
 The result is a dendrogram that reveals biological structure in the form of branching clusters.
 Genes or patients connected by shorter branches are mathematically more similar—this aids in the discovery of functionally coherent gene groups or clinically relevant patient subsets.